mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Calculating mileage deductions

 To calculate mileage deductions, taxpayers multiply the miles driven for eligible purposes by the appropriate IRS mileage rate.
-For instance, if a taxpayer drove 1,000 miles for business purposes in 2023, they would multiply 1,000 by the 2023 IRS mileage rate of 65.5 cents to determine their deductible amount.
-If the same individual drove 1,000 business miles in 2024, the deductible amount would be $670.
+For instance, if a taxpayer drives 1,000 qualified business miles in 2026, the reimbursement at the IRS standard mileage rate would be 1,000 × $0.725 = $ 725.

 Reimbursing mileage at the IRS rate